neelimaGATech/machine-learning-portfolio/README.md

-# Data Science and Machine Learning Portfolio
+x# Data Science and Machine Learning Portfolio

 #### This is the high level overview of all the Data Science and Machine Learning projects I have been working on.
 For more details about each of these projects, please follow the link and review the Readme document for the individual project.